Are you getting ready to write your SATs? Read on to learn how to create the best SAT study plan to optimize your performance.

 You can start by researching practice tests and practice questions to see what the test entails.
 This way, there will be no surprises when your test date comes around.

 Nobody knows your strengths and weaknesses better than you do.
-When creating an SAT study plan, It's important to understand these so you can designate the appropriate time to study and strengthen your skills.
+When creating your SAT study plan, It's important to understand these so you can designate the appropriate time to study and strengthen your skills.
 The best way to do this is to take a PSAT or a mock test.

 Writing a PSAT will give you a generalized idea of what sections of the test come naturally to you and which ones you need to spend more time working on.
 This way, you can tailor your SAT study plan to put more effort into the subjects you find challenging while reinforcing your strengths.